NKadish/second-closet-api/README.md

 Mocha & Chai are used to test the quote helper functions

-To run:

     > npm test

 ## Jest

 Jest is used to test the endpoints

-To run:

     > npm run jest